prasann1007/data-preprocessing/README.md

-# data-preprocessing
-in this i have prepare data for applying machine learning models
+mini project on machine learning